aws-samples/mlops-multi-account-terraform/README.md

 This one-time deployment create the following resources in your AWS account:

-- For Terrafrom Backend:
+- For Terraform Backend:
   - S3 Bucket to store state files.
   -  DynamoDB table to store state locking.
-- AWS Idenitity provider for GitHub actions using OIDC (as explained above)
+- AWS Identity provider for GitHub actions using OIDC (as explained above)
 - IAM Role to assume from GitHub Actions using the identity provider.

 Once this is deployed, you're ready to move on to the next step.